Devika13/My-Project/devOps_test/Readme.md

 3. Deploy Application on EKS
     > cd k8s_code

-    > Update the path of your image in deployments.yaml folder
+    > Update the path of your image in deployment.yaml file

     > aws configure